 If you already hold a four-year bachelor's degree but did not major in business, you can accelerate your transition by seeking out an MBA program that does not require an existing business degree.
 Many reputable business schools open their MBA tracks to applicants of all academic backgrounds.
 Otherwise, you can start your transition by obtaining a bachelor's degree in business management or business administration.

 Where Can You Work as a Business Management Professional?

 Nearly all industries need talented and skilled managers who can direct operations, supervise employees, and develop business strategies.
 Business management graduates find work in small and large enterprises in fields including healthcare, real estate, publishing, and banking.
 Additionally, organizations in the nonprofit and government sectors employ managers who can properly allocate funds, manage finances, and motivate employees.
 Generally, business management professionals with advanced degrees enjoy greater career flexibility.

 This broad industry encompasses professionals who direct operations in a variety of businesses.
 The responsibilities of business managers depend on the type of company they work for.

 Management consulting firms help client organizations improve efficiency and enhance management strategy.
 Managers in this field may meet with clients and lead teams of management analysts.

 Financial services firms include banks, investment firms, insurance companies, and lending organizations.
 Business management graduates who work in finance may oversee a team, department, or entire company.

-Nonprofit organizations aim to promote a cause rather than generate income.
+Nonprofit organizations focus on promoting a cause rather than making a profit.
 Managers oversee operations involving raising money, awarding grants, and increasing awareness about particular issues.

 - Advertising, Public Relations, and Marketing